togethercomputer/together-python/CONTRIBUTING.md

 - **Follow existing coding style and conventions.** Keep your code consistent with the style, formatting, and conventions in the rest of the code base.
 When possible, these will be enforced with a linter.
 Consistency makes it easier to review and modify in the future.

-- **Include test coverage.** Add unit tests or UI tests when possible.
+- **Include test coverage.** Add unit tests or integration tests when possible.
 Follow existing patterns for implementing tests.

-- **Update the example project** if one exists to exercise any new functionality you have added.
+- **Update the examples** if one exists to exercise any new functionality you have added.

 - **Add documentation.** Document your changes with code doc comments or in existing guides.

-- **Update the CHANGELOG** for all enhancements and bug fixes.
-Include the corresponding issue number if one exists, and your GitHub username. (example: "- Fixed crash in profile view. #123 @orangetin")

-- **Use the repo's default branch.** Branch from and [submit your pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to the repo's default branch.
-Usually this is `main`, but it could be `dev`, `develop`, or `master`.

 - **[Resolve any merge conflicts](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-on-github)** that occur.